 So maybe we can’t get it all done, but we can do enough.
 Here’s to a 2017 of enough!

-Is legacy giving one of your top priorities for 2017?
+Is legacy giving one of your top priorities for this year?
 Need a hand with where to start?
 Contact us for a free consultation: we have lots of good ideas for busy people who need to do just enough to make legacy giving happen at their organization.

 Image credit to Julia Magnuson-Ford